marcocaldera/notes.marcocaldera.com/content/privacy.md

 The website does not use cookies.

 This privacy policy may be updated from time to time.
-We will post any changes on this page.
+I will post any changes on this page.

 ---